Philips Consumer Communications

-Philips Consumer Communications, L.P. (abbreviated to PCC) was a $2.5 billion joint venture of Lucent Technologies and Royal Philips Electronics formed on October 7, 1997.
+Philips Consumer Communications (abbreviated to PCC) was a $2.5 billion joint venture of Lucent Technologies and Royal Philips Electronics formed in 1997 and closed in 1998.

 Philips owned 60% of the joint venture, with Lucent owning the other 40%.

 PCC was a global venture, with branches in more than 100 countries, including the US, Latin America, Asia-Pacific and Europe.

-Analysts predicted PCC would become one of the major players in the consumer communications business.
+History

-The company consisted of the consumer communications equipment businesses of the companies.
+The joint venture was formed on October 7, 1997 in Parsippany, New Jersey by Lucent Technologies and Philips to create mobile and landline phones.
+The company consisted of the consumer communications equipment businesses of both companies.
 Both companies made products in the venture, often not sold under their own names.
 Philips Consumer Communications produced the following equipment: